userminer2/EclipsedOS/README.md

 # Known issues:

-    -Not all icons are defined.
-    -Themes and icons not applying correctly(All themes resources etc are preinstalled and can be applied).
+    -Themes and icons not applying correctly on installer only(All themes resources etc are preinstalled and can be applied).
-    -Default browser not defined.
-    -Audio won't work well on chromebooks.
     -default keyboard layout is now GB no matter your default layout but you can still change it.
     -Poor performance on USB 2.0.

 # Changelog

+    #EclipsedOS 1.2 -> 2.0a2

+    -Skipped 2.0a1 because why not and also it was buggier.
+    -Fixed icons.

     #EclipsedOS 1.2 -> 2.0 prv1